 - Consider separation anxiety in planning.
-Some children may need additional support after having spent most of their day with their families over the past weeks.
+Some children may need additional support during separation after having spent most of their day with their caregivers over the past weeks.
 Consider how this can be provided when planning how drop-off time will be initiated in line with Victorian Government and AHPCC guidelines. - Additional supports may be needed.
-Consider where additional supports may be needed, who can provide that support, and how this support can be implemented for most impact. - A whole-centre approach to well-being is important during this time.
-Consider how safe spaces for distressed or anxious children can be adapted or created, and ways wellbeing activities could be integrated into the day.
+Consider where additional supports may be needed, who can provide that support, and how this support can be implemented for most impact.
+Liaise with the school wellbeing team, allied health, teacher aides. - A whole-school approach to well-being is important during this time.
+Consider how safe spaces for distressed or anxious children can be adapted or created, and ways wellbeing activities could be integrated into the school day.
 Positive wellbeing activities to support staff will also have positive flow-on effects for children.
-Self-care can help staff overcome some of the demands and challenges associated with supporting students with the transition.
+Self-care can help staff overcome some of the demands and challenges associated with supporting children with the transition back to school.